Paris Métro Line 8: List of stations

-Line 8 has 38 stations, including 13 which connect to 12 other Métro and two RER lines.
+Line 8 has 38 opened stations, including 13 which connect to 12 other Métro and two RER lines.

 Renamed stations

 Five stations on the line have been renamed:

 Themed and unique stations

 La Motte-Picquet – Grenelle's connecting passageways are decorated with coats of arms of the Toussaint-Guillaume Picquet de la Motte family.
 A fresco depicting the toll barrier of the Cunette, one of the entrances of the Wall of the Farmers, was previously located here.